360macky/graphem/README.md

 I developed this following the [structure recommended by the NASA Open MCT documentation for plugins](https://nasa.github.io/openmct/plugins-documentation/).
 So the install function is the function that is executed when importing and using the plugin in a client with Open MCT.

-In both cases we use an interface to check the passed parameters. `IGraphemConfiguration` is defined at installation time and contains information about the connection between GraphQL and Open MCT.
+In both cases we inherit an interface to check the passed parameters. `IGraphemConfiguration` is defined at installation time and contains information about the connection between GraphQL and Open MCT.

 `IOpenMCT` instead is an interface to ensure intellisense over Open MCT functions.
 Since Open MCT is not written in TypeScript.

 ### ⚙️ Configuration Object

-The configuration object of Graphem is a parameter that contains relevant information to start with the plugin.
+The configuration object of Graphem is a parameter that contains relevant information to set up with the plugin.
 This object is defined by the `IGraphemConfiguration` interface.
 Some fields are necessary, and others are optional.

 ```ts
 interface IGraphemConfiguration {